 WHAT YOU NEED TO KNOW:

-What is the rotavirus vaccine?
+What do I need to know about the rotavirus vaccine?

-- He has severe combined immunodeficiency (SCID)
+- Severe combined immunodeficiency (SCID)

 What are the risks of the rotavirus vaccine?